NCAR/lmod_webapp/README.md

 # lmod_webapp
 A web application to interactively display Lmod trees

 Web application built primarily using Python Flask.
+This web application also makes use of Python's regular expression, json, and copy modules.

 Currently there are multiple txt files in the repository main directory:

 References.txt (For any useful or necessary references that have not been inserted in comments in the available code.
 Will likely contain all necessary references throughout the code as a central file to store such information.
 Update to keep track use of useful or necessary references.)

 result_module_output.txt (Currently where the modules are stored after being extracted from the bash terminal.
 This file is read by the reg_expression.py file to gain the data necessary for the rest of the application.)

+result_module_output_backup.txt (The text file is a backup of result_module_output.txt in the case of unintended deletion the original file.)

 Currently there is one bash script in the repository as well: